S.M.R.T. - Regional Transit Bus for Southwest Wisconsin

 Please check back often as we better define the stops, and identify "park and ride" locations.

 - About Schedules and Routes, contact Running Inc. (877) 444-6543.

 - About SMRT Vision and the Transportation Coordination Committee, contact:

 Peter Fletcher, Mississippi River Regional Planning Commission, (608) 785-9396, email@example.com.

 Kathy Turben, Vernon County, (608) 637-5201, firstname.lastname@example.org

 Jeanne Christie, Crawford County, (608) 326-0235, email@example.com

 - About the Supplemental Transportation Rural Assistance Program, contact the Wisconsin Department of Transportation.

 The transportation system is funded with support from many local governments, businesses, institutions, and the Supplemental Rural Transit Assistance Program (STRAP), which is a Federal Transit Administration (FTA) program administered by the Wisconsin DOT.
 The FTA also supported the acquisition of the buses.
-Business supporters include Gundersen Health System, Crossing Rivers Health, Vernon Memorial Healthcare, Kwik Trip, Dairyland Power, Walmart, and the Otto Bremer Foundation.
+Business supporters include Gundersen Lutheran Health System, Crossing Rivers Health, Vernon Memorial Healthcare, Organic Valley, Dairyland Power, and the Otto Bremer Foundation.